omkarbait/yarp/README.md

 ### Problems

-Sometimes `casatools` maynot install in one go.
+Sometimes `casatools` may not install in one go.
 In this manually download the `casatools` wheel and then install it using `pip`.

 ## yarp Usage and documentation